rwieruch/blog_robinwieruch_content/react-firebase-mobx-tutorial.md

 )(Navigation);
 {{< /highlight  >}}

-MobX injects the store in the Navigation component with the inject higher-order componen to make a decision for the conditional rendering, but also to pass the authenticated user to the child components.
+MobX injects the store in the Navigation component with the inject higher-order component to make a decision for the conditional rendering, but also to pass the authenticated user to the child components.
 In addition, the observer higher-order component makes sure that the component updates when something in the session store has changed.
 We can do the same in our other components that are interested in the authenticated user.
 For instance, the authorization higher-order component can rely on the MobX session store as well:

 {{< highlight javascript "hl_lines=3 14 15 16 23 24" >}}
 import React from 'react';